ppp-one/mphot/README.md

 # mphot
-*mphot* is a Python package to model photometry data from the ground or space.
+*mphot* is a Python package to model photometry for ground or space-based astronomy.
+Exposure time calculator (ETC) built in.

 ![example plots](examples/example-plots.png)